 Most tractor-trailer companies and drivers are governed by federal and/or state laws related to “motor carriers.”
 There are two kinds of motor carriers: (1) interstate carriers and (2) intrastate carriers.
 Interstate carriers transport goods or people across state lines and intrastate carriers operate entirely within one state.
 Extensive knowledge of the laws that regulate interstate and intrastate motor carriers is required in order to effectively pursue claims related to wrecks caused by tractor-trailers.

 Claims involving trucking accidents are rarely as simple as determining who caused the wreck.
 Lawsuits against trucking companies may involve complicated issues like employer liability, negligent hiring and retention, negligent inspection, maintenance or repair, driver fatigue, direct actions against the insurance company, or violations of the Federal Motor Carrier Safety Regulations.

-Trucking companies are often subject to federal regulation which require them to conduct pre-employment screening on their drivers.
+Trucking companies are often subject to federal regulations which require them to conduct pre-employment screening on their drivers.
 Trucking companies that comply with these regulations must make sure that (1) drivers are competent to drive the tractor-trailers, (2) drivers meet certain physical requirements, and (3) drivers have a reasonably safe driving record.
 Trucking companies are also required to comply with strict guidelines for alcohol and controlled substance testing.

 Drivers must limit the amount of time they drive without going off duty.
 Other regulations require drivers to perform inspections of the tractor-trailer before it is driven to make sure it is in proper working order.